Abe92/hemeLB-feature-extraction/Scripts/Test-codes/README.md

 Update:

 (1) The Python script calculator to calculate __magnitudes__ and __time-steps__ then store the _output_ to text file is fix. <br/>
     It is now work perfectly.
 Solved after utilising the Pandas built in.
+(Aldy Abe - 15th August 2016) <br/>
+    Fixed way ahead of the original schedule.